You’ll find me wherever Japanese religions, digital technology, and media meet.

 Sacred Writes Headshot 4.png

-Kaitlyn Ugoretz (she/her)
+Dr. Kaitlyn Ugoretz (she/her)

 About me!
 I’m an anthropologist of religion and the Associate Editor of publications at the Nanzan Institute for Religion and Culture, including the Japanese Journal of Religious Studies.